ArtooTrills/Bounty-Food-Locator/README.md

 # Bounty-Food-Locator

 There are many popular online food delivery services.
 Delivery agents carry android phones to receive notifcations of pickups and deliveries.
-Build an agent app that allows the field agent to transmit his whereabouts to the customer
+Build an app that allows the delivery agent to transmit his whereabouts to the customer

 ## Delivery agent user flow
 - Confirm pick-up (consent to start location tracking)
 - Start driving towards the customer location (save location to the server every 5 minutes)
 - Confirm delivery (end location tracking)

-## Supervisor user flow
+## Customer user flow
 - Check the current location of the delivery agent
-- Get notified if the delivery is not done 15 mins after pick-up
+- Get notified if the delivery is delayed even after pick-up
-- Bonus - see all paths taken by the agent during the course of the day
+- Bonus: see all paths taken by the agent during the course of the day (useful for the agent's manager)

 ## Suggested resources
 - Use Firebase for [Push Notifications](https://firebase.google.com/docs/cloud-messaging/android/client) and to [save location data](https://firebase.google.com/docs/database/)